maratib/maratib.github.io/src/content/docs/guides/react-native/create-our-first-expo-project.md

 ---
-title: Creating our first project
+title: Creating our first Expo project
-slug: guides/react-native/create-our-first-project
+slug: guides/react-native/create-our-first-expo-project
-description: Setting up development environment for ReactNative
+description: Creating our first Expo project
 sidebar:
   order: 2
 ---

-Let's create our first project.
+Let's create our first react-native Expo project.

 [rn.new](https://rn.new/) for more details